NicEastvillage/RLBotRustTemplateBot/README.md

 A template bot made in Rust for Rocket League made with the [RLBot framework](https://github.com/RLBot/RLBot).

 ## Setup and run
-- install Rust, Cargo, and Python
-- Install rlbot with `pip install rlbot`
+- Install Rust and Cargo.
-- Add the rlbot dll directive to `PATH` (may not be necessary)

-The template must be run from the rlbot framework, e.g. from the RLBotGUI.
+- Install [RLBotGUI](http://rlbot.org/).
+See the [install guide](https://www.youtube.com/watch?v=oXkbizklI2U) for guidedance.
+- Run RLBotGUI, press "Add > Add config" and select `rustbot_dev/rustbot.cfg`.
+The bot should now appear in the GUI.
+- Add the bot to a team and start a match.
+Rocket League should open and immediate start a match with the bot.

 ## Distribution
-When the bot is ready to be distributed, make sure you update the path in `rustbot/rustbot.cfg`.
+When the bot is ready to be distributed (e.g. submitted to a tournament):
+- Run `cargo build --release`.
+- Put the resulting `target/release/rustbot.exe` in `rustbot/`.
+- Zip `rustbot/` and submit it.